eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 That being said however, I quickly realized that the water gets very deep very
-fast: I explored my data set, specified a hierarchical model that made sense to me, hit the _Magic Inference Button™_, and... uh, what now?
+fast: I explored my data set, specified a hierarchical model that made sense to me, hit the _Magic Inference Button™_, and… uh, what now?
 I blinked at the angry red warnings the sampler spat out.

 So began by long, rewarding and ongoing exploration of Bayesian modelling.
 This